SlottySlots/Spaces/slottymedia-docs/docs/code/slottymedia.backend.services.postservice.md

 ### **GetPostsByUserId(Guid, Int32, Int32)**

-This method returns a list of posts from the database based on the given userId.
+Retrieves a list of posts from the database based on the given userId.

 ```csharp
 public Task<List<PostDto>> GetPostsByUserId(Guid userId, int startOfSet, int endOfSet)